apache/iotdb/docs/UserGuide/Cluster/Cluster-Maintenance.md

 - **Unknown**: The DataNode where the Region resides doesn't report heartbeat properly, the ConfigNode considers the Region is unreadable and un-writable.
 - **Removing**: The DataNode where the Region resides is being removed from the cluster, the Region is unreadable and un-writable.
 - **ReadOnly**: The available disk space of the DataNode where the Region resides is lower than the disk_warning_threshold(5% by default).
 The Region is readable but un-writable and cannot synchronize data.

+**The status switchover of a Region doesn't affect the belonged RegionGroup**, when setting up a multi-replica cluster(i.e. the number of schema replica and data replica is greater than 1), other Running Regions of the same RegionGroup ensure the high availability of RegionGroup.

+**For a RegionGroup:**
+- It's readable, writable and deletable if and only if more than half of its Regions are Running
+- It's unreadable, un-writable and un-deletable when the number of its Running Regions is less than half

 ## Show cluster slots information